jiheon-dev/jiheon-dev/README.md

 I received a B.S. degree in Software and Computer Engineering from Ajou University in Suwon, South Korea in August 2023.
 I am a Ph.D. student in the Department of Artificial Intelligence at Ajou University.
 I am a member of the [WISE (Web Infrastructure and Software Enhancement) Lab](https://wise.ajou.ac.kr), led by Ph.D.
 Sangyoon Oh.
 My research interests include web system design, distributed systems, and application security.
 You can contact me via email at unidev@ajou.ac.kr.

-Introduction and Personal Blog: https://jiheonchoi.com
+Introduction and Personal Blog: https://jiheonchoi.com/about

-### ✔ News
-2025.08: One paper has been accepted to Journal of Systems Architecture

 <!--